 - 2 decks of ordinary playing cards with different backs

 Shuffle the cards together and put the stack on the table.
 Take one card from each deck and put it on the table so that the backs are showing.
-Ask the person to sort the stack by the colour of the card back.
-Our "Match the Suits" product includes everything needed for this activity and more.
+Ask the person to sort the stack by the color of the card back.

-- 6 or more coloured clothespins in a bowl
+- 6 or more colored clothespins in a bowl

-- a small bowl or container that approximately matches the colours of the clothespins
+- a small bowl or container that approximately matches the colors of the clothespins

-Place the bowl of clothespins on the table, along with the empty, coloured bowls.
-Take a clothespin and clip it to the edge of the corresponding coloured bowl, then ask the person to sort the rest of the clothespins.
+Place the bowl of clothespins on the table, along with the empty, colored bowls.
+Take a clothespin and clip it to the edge of the corresponding colored bowl, then ask the person to sort the rest of the clothespins.
 If they are unable to squeeze the clothespins to clip them to the edge, ask them to put them in the appropriate bowl.
-Our "Match the Pins" product includes everything needed for a variety of clothespin sorting activities.

 Sorting coins of different denominations into bowls is another good sorting activity.